WDGPH/immunization-charts-R/README.md

 ## 📘 Introduction

-This project provides a Python-based workflow for generating personalized immunization history charts and notice letters for children who are overdue for mandated vaccinations under the **Immunization of School Pupils Act (ISPA)** or the **Child Care and Early Years Act (CCEYA)**.
+This project provides a Python and bash-based workflow for generating personalized immunization history charts and notice letters for children who are overdue for mandated vaccinations under the **Immunization of School Pupils Act (ISPA)** or the **Child Care and Early Years Act (CCEYA)**.
 Reports are generated in PDF format using [Typst](https://typst.app) and a custom report template.

 ---

 ## ⚙️ Usage

 ### Environment
-This project is written in **Python** and uses [Typst](https://typst.app) for typesetting.
+This project is written in **bash** and **Python**, and uses [Typst](https://typst.app) for typesetting.

 All dependencies are managed via a `pyproject.toml` file.

 ### Data
 This project is intended to be used with data extracts from [Panorama PEAR](https://accessonehealth.ca/).

 Input files, in `xlsx` format should be organized in a subfolder `input` (out of caution, input and output folders are `.gitignore`d, and need to be recreated by the user).
-Each `xlsx` file should be a single sheet with the following columns:
+Each `xlsx` file should be a single sheets.
-- `Language`
-- `School`
-- `Client ID`
-- `First Name`
-- `Last Name`
-- `Date of Birth`
-- `Street Address`
-- `City`
-- `Province`
-- `Postal Code`
-- `Vaccines Due`
-- `Received Agents`

-In case of large cohorts, it may be helpful to have `xlsx` exports from Panorama PEAR batched by client birth year.

-`Language` should be set to either `French` or `English` for each client.

-`Received Agents` is a string representation of the immunization history.
-To create this immunization history string, a "Repeater" Data Container must be used in the Panorama PEAR report builder.
-The repeater will be formatted as:
-1. `[PresentationView].[Immunization Received].[Date Administered]`
-2. Text box with space, dash, and a space (` - `)
-3. `[PresentationView].[Immunization Received].[Immunizing Agent]`
+### Parameters
+The `parameters.yaml` file is specific to each run.

+The following can be modified based on the specifics of what should be included in the immunization reports:

+* output_folder: name of the output folder which will be updated dynamically in the script
+* expected_columns: columns that ar eexpected in the input file
+* chart_diseases: vaccines or agents that should occur in the template for the chart
+* ignore_agents: vaccines or agents to ignore in/drop from immunization history
+* delivery_date: date at time of mail delivery.
+This is used to calculate the student age at the time of mail delivery.
+Letters for students under 16 should be addressed to their parent/guardian
+* data_date: to include in notice text as date that immunization history is reflective of
+* min_rows: minimum number of rows to show in immunization history chart
+* batch_size: number of clients to include in a single PDF

 ### Functionality
 Functionality remains a work in progress but this is how things work so far...